dillan-py/pihole-dnscrypt-pivpn/setup.md

 ```
 **Configuring dnscrypt-proxy**

-**Important: edit the file shown in the guide by creating an override to survice updates and reboots:**
+**Important: edit the file shown in the guide by creating an override to survive updates and reboots:**
 This makes /etc/systemd/system/dnscrypt-proxy.socket.d/override.conf
 ```bash
 sudo systemctl edit dnscrypt-proxy.socket